32.212 MILK HOUSES FOR BULK TANKS.

 for cleaning and servicing.

 (6) The milkhouse shall be used only for storage of milk, milk utensils, and supplies

 incidental to the production of milk.

-are effective for all bulk tanks for milk produced for
+(7) This section is effective for all bulk tanks for milk produced for manufacturing purposes.

 (8) No milk processor shall buy milk from any producer of milk using a bulk tank to be used